beautyjoy/bjc-proxy/README.md

+# BJC-Proxy

+This is a super-simple proxy server which we use to make serving our lab content easy from places that don't support CORS settings (like Github Pages.)

+The app currently lives at https://bjcredir.herokuapp.com/

+It takes in a URL as the path and operates much like the (now defunct) site corsproxy.com.

+---

 **CORS Anywhere** is a NodeJS proxy which adds CORS headers to the proxied request.

 The url to proxy is literally taken from the path, validated and proxied.
 The protocol